 Goal 7: Affordable and clean energy

-One in seven people still lacks access to electricity; most of them live in rural areas of the developing world.
+One out of 10 people still lacks electricity, and most live in rural areas of the developing world.
 More than half are in sub-Saharan Africa.

-Energy is the dominant contributor to climate change, accounting for around 60 percent of global greenhouse gas emissions.
+Energy is by far the main contributor to climate change.
+It accounts for 73 percent of human-caused greenhouse gases.

-Almost a third of the world’s population, 3 billion people, rely on polluting and unhealthy fuels for cooking.
+Almost a third of the world’s population—2.8 billion—rely on polluting and unhealthy fuels for cooking.

-As of 2017, 17.5 percent of power is generated through renewable sources.
+As of 2017, 17.5 percent of power was generated through renewable sources.